-One of the most common tooth issues, the toothache, has a wide variety of causes and treatments.
-Gum, jaw, and tooth pain are sometimes confused with each other, and without the help of a professional dentist they can be very tough to diagnose.
-However, in a lot of cases where teeth are hurting or sensitive to temperature changes it can be a sign of one of these problems:
+One of the most common tooth issues, a toothache, has a wide variety of causes and treatments.
+Gum, jaw, and tooth pain are sometimes confused with each other, and without the help of a professional dentist, they can be very tough to diagnose.
+However, in a lot of cases where teeth are hurting or sensitive to temperature changes, it can be a sign of one of these problems:

 - Tooth decay: Cavities–caused by acids, sugars, and bacteria penetrating the enamel–will eventually reach low enough in the tooth to cause either direct sensitivity of the nerve, or microcavities in the teeth that are sensitive to heat, cold, and different types of pressure.